 API OH2 Centrifugal Pump

-The API OH2 is a horizontal, centerline mounted, single stage, overhung pump with end suction and a single bearing housing.
+The API OH2 is a horizontal, centerline mounted, single stage, overhung pump with end suction, and a single bearing housing.
 The single bearing housing helps absorb the forces imposed on the pump shaft and maintain the position of the rotor during pump operation.

 API OH3 Centrifugal Pump

 The API OH3 is a vertical inline, single stage, overhung pump with separate bearing brackets.
-The bearing housing is integral with the pump to help absorb the loads imposed on the pump, and the motor is generally mounted on a support that is also integral with the pump.
+The bearing housing is integral with the pump to help absorb the loads imposed on the pump, and the motor is generally mounted on a support that is also integrated with the pump.
 The pump and motor are coupled with a flexible shaft coupling.

 API OH4 Centrifugal Pump